 Danielle Killey, Forum News Service, Published April 23 2013

 The proposal does not create a new income tax bracket, like the governor’s and House’s proposals, but would increase the top tax rate from 7.85 percent to 9.4 percent.
-That would bring in $1.2 billion of the $1.8 billion new revenue the state would net under the total tax plan.
+That would bring in about $1.2 billion.

 Republicans said the bill would hurt middle class Minnesotans.

 “This is not a tax on the wealthy, it’s a tax on everybody,” Senate Minority Leader David Hann, R-Eden Prairie, said.

 House Majority Leader Erin Murphy, DFL-St. Paul, said there is not much support for the Senate tax bill among House Democrats.